 - Remove Zero Faces: Faces with zero size are removed.

 - Intersect Edges: All edges are intersected, and new vertices are inserted for every intersection point.

-- Split Coplanar Polygons: Overlapping polygons on the same plane are split along all edges into multiple non-overlapping polygons.
+- Split Coplanar Polygons: Overlapping polygons on the same plane are split into non-overlapping polygons.
 This requires the "Intersect Edges" operation.

 - Conform normals: Computes consistent normals using the connectivity and a heuristic that favors the world's up direction.
 It may be necessary to merge vertices and remove double faces in order to be successful.